 When you refinance, you might be able to dump mortgage insurance or at least reduce the payments.
 If you have an FHA loan, you will probably not be able to get rid of PMI at all until the 11th year of the loan if you made a 10% down payment.
 If you made a 3.5% down payment, you may not be able to cancel mortgage insurance at all.

 #6 Don’t Pull Out Cash

 Many refinances involve pulling out equity, but we encourage you to resist the temptation.
 When you are raiding the equity in your home, this can present problems if home values start to go down.
+Cash-out refinancing offers you additional money but in most cases it raise your monthly payment.
 You also will have a higher mortgage balance and a higher payment usually.
 The last thing you want is to owe more on the home than it is worth.
 If you do not pay the mortgage, you will lose your home.
 Another problem is when you want to move, you may find you have almost no equity or negative equity in the home.
 This will prevent you from selling the home or make it very difficult to do so.

 #7 Don’t Extend the Loan Term

 Yes, you can lower your payment, but if you make the loan term longer, you are paying thousands more in interest.
 The end goal when you buy your home is to have it paid off as soon as you can and get rid of interest payments.